isomerpages/nlb-sure/_about-us/0-sure-campaign.md

 ### **About the SURE campaign**

-The SURE campaign is an initiative by the [National Library Board](http://www.nlb.gov.sg/) to promote the importance of information searching and discernment.
-The nation-wide campaign was launched in 2013, and Singapore is the first country outside of the United States to promote Information Literacy (IL) on a national scale for the general public.
+The  [National Library Board](http://www.nlb.gov.sg/) ’s (NLB) S.U.R.E programme, first launched in 2013, promotes the importance of information searching and discernment to the general public.
+The acronym stands for Source, Understand, Research, Evaluate – four concepts that an individual should keep in mind when assessing the reliability of news.
+NLB has since upgraded its S.U.R.E programme to become S.U.R.E.
+2.0 – S.U.R.E for School; S.U.R.E. for Work; and S.U.R.E. for Life – to cater to the different needs and segments of the population.

  S.U.R.E. distills key Information Literacy (IL) concepts into 4 simple ways:

 * **S**ource: Look as its origins.
 Is it trustworthy?
 * **U**nderstand: Know what you’re reading.
 Search for clarity.
 * **R**esearch: Dig deeper.
 Go beyond the initial source.